Sullivan County, Indiana

 Sullivan County is a county in the U.S. state of Indiana, and determined by the US Census Bureau to include the mean center of U.S. population in 1940.
-As of 2020, the population was 20,758.
+As of 2023, the population was estimated at 20,757.
 The county seat (and the county's only incorporated city) is Sullivan.

-Sullivan County is included in the Terre Haute, Indiana, metropolitan statistical area.
+Sullivan County is included in the Terre Haute metropolitan area.

 History

 On February 25, 1779, Col. George Rogers Clark captured Fort Sackville at Vincennes from the British.
 About 6 mi west at Pointe Coupee on the Wabash River on March 2, 1779, Capt.
 Leonard Helm commanding three boats and 50 volunteers from Vincennes captured a reinforcement fleet of seven boats carrying 40 soldiers and valuable supplies and Indian trade goods.
 This small naval battle completed the destruction of British military strength in the Wabash Valley.

 The county's first settlement occurred between 1808 and 1812, by a religious society of celibates known as Shakers.
 The 400 members of this communal group occupied 1300 acre, 7 mi west of Carlisle.

 General William Henry Harrison’s army made its last camp in Sullivan County at Big Springs on September 29, 1811.
 Harrison used Benjamin Turman's fort as his headquarters.
 With spring water available, it was an ideal location for 1000 men, including 160 dragoons and 60 mounted riflemen.
 A Kentucky soldier killed a fellow Kentuckian, Clark, either accidentally or in a grudge fight.
 The deceased was buried at the top of a hill that became the Mann Turman Cemetery.
 General Harrison and his troops continued north on the Wea Indiana Trail to build Fort Harrison and then proceeded to the Battle of Tippecanoe.

 A War of 1812 military action occurred in September 1812, 3 mi west−southwest of Sullivan County.
 While escorting supplies from Fort Knox near Vincennes to Fort Harrison at Terre Haute, Sergeant Nathan Fairbanks and approximately a dozen soldiers were ambushed - and most killed - by Indians.